 How is it different?

 Using centuries-old techniques and herbs, it is an intense process that cleanses the body.
 Panchakarma penetrates deep into the nervous system.
 It is a Sanskrit word that means “five actions” or “five treatments”.
 It is a process used to clean the body of toxic materials left by disease, poor nutrition, and environmental toxins.
 Usually, the body has the innate ability to efficiently process and remove these waste materials, including the vitiated doshas.
-However, because one’s repeated dietary indiscretions, poor exercise patterns, lifestyle, and genetic predisposition, the digestive enzymes, metabolic co-factors, hormones, and agnis which regulate the body’s internal homeostasis become disorganised.
+However, because one’s repeated dietary indiscretions, poor exercise patterns, lifestyle, genetic predisposition, digestive enzymes, metabolic co-factors, hormones, and agnis regulate the body’s internal homeostasis become disorganised.
 It can lead to the accumulation and spread of toxins throughout the physiology resulting in disease.
 This waste matter is called ama in Ayurveda.
 Ama is a foul-smelling, sticky, harmful substance that resides in the digestive tract.
 Without going into too much gory detail, you can see the ama come out in your stool, and it is a greenish sticky substance.
-Panchakarma will remove the excess doshas and correct imbalances in them as well as eliminate the harmful ama out of your system through the body’s organs and channels of elimination (colon, sweat glands, lungs, bladder, urinary tract, stomach, intestines, etc.).
+Panchakarma will remove the excess doshas and correct imbalances in them and eliminate the harmful ama out of your system through the body’s organs and channels of elimination (colon, sweat glands, lungs, bladder, urinary tract, stomach, intestines, etc.).
 Panchakarma purifies the tissues at a profound level.